jo47011/knx-converter/README.md

 ## Prerequisites

-- You do need python3.6 or above.
-I'm using Python 3.7.1.
+- You do need python3.7 or above.

 ## Installation